sighupio/fury-kubernetes-opa/katalog/gatekeeper/README.md

 ### Disable constraint

-If you need to disable already exisisting constraints that are usually enabled by default, you can just simply create a patch in kustomize like the following one:
+If you need to disable already existing constraints that are usually enabled by default, you can just simply create a patch in kustomize like the following one:

 ```yml